Equilibration of Multitime Quantum Processes in Finite Time Intervals: Eq. extended to time instruments

 \section{Eq.~\eqref{eq:k=2} extended to $k=3$ time instruments}

 The proof for higher $k$ proceeds in the same way as way described in the main body for $k=2$, with the three types of terms addressed individually in the Sections~\ref{sec:diag}, \ref{sec:cross}, and \ref{sec:offdiag} equivalently appearing in the expansion for $k > 2$.
 The only non-trivial aspect is the counting of the multiplicity of particular terms.
 However, the total multiplicity is $(2^k-1)^2$, which is what we take to be relevant for our main results for arbitrary $k$ (found explicitly in the definition of the constant $C_k$ in Eq.~\eqref{eq:result3}).
-For $k=3$, Eq.~\eqref{eq:k=2} generalizes to ($(2^3-1)^2=49$ terms, with an extra multiplicity of $2$ for each $s_\ell$ in the cross terms)
+Expanding Eq.~\eqref{eq:ArbitraryDifference} for $k=3$ we have,